luxfhe/docs/cofhe/cofhe-docs/docs/devdocs/tutorials/migrating-to-cofhe.md

 ### 4. Decryption

-In Fhenix L2 the decryption was done on-chain using the `FHE.decrypt` function.
+In luxfhe L2 the decryption was done on-chain using the `FHE.decrypt` function.
-With Fhenix Co-Processor the decryption can be done in two ways:
+With luxfhe Co-Processor the decryption can be done in two ways:

 1. Using `FHE.decrypt` in your solidity contract.
 2. Off-chain using the `cofhejs.decrypt` function.